Ferguson accepts U.S. government's police reform plan

 The city council accepted the basic terms of the agreement last month, but asked federal officials to make changes related to pay levels for police officers and staffing levels at the city jail, as well as asking for additional time to comply.
 The Justice Department responded by suing the city to force compliance with the agreement.

-The council approved the agreement without changes at its meeting on Tuesday evening, a vote that avoids “the time and cost of litigating the (Justice Department‘s) claims,” the city said in a statement.
+The council approved the agreement without changes at its meeting on Tuesday evening, which means that the lawsuit brought by the Justice Department would be resolved, a spokesman for the city of Ferguson said.

-The city and Justice Department will ask a federal judge in St. Louis to approve the settlement agreement, with an independent monitor appointed to oversee reforms.

-A number of American cities such as Seattle and Albuquerque have entered into police reform pacts.

 The fatal shooting of unarmed Michael Brown, 18, by Ferguson police officer Darren Wilson, who is white, exposed friction between the city government and the largely black community.
 Ferguson erupted into violent protests in 2014 after a grand jury chose not to indict the officer.